 Case Study: Identifying Linux Server CPU Bottlenecks

-With sar and kSar you get detailed snapshot of memory, CPU and other subsystems.
-For example, if CPU utilization is more than 80% for a long period of time, a CPU bottleneck is most likely occurring.
+With sar command and kSar tool, one can get the detailed snapshot of memory, CPU, and other subsystems.
+For example, if CPU utilization is more than 80% for a long period, a CPU bottleneck is most likely occurring.
 Using sar -x ALL you can find out CPU eating process.
 The output of mpstat command (part of sysstat package itself) will also help you understand the cpu utilization.
-You can easily analyzing this information with kSar.
+You can easily analyze this information with kSar.

 I Found CPU Bottlenecks...